mattermost/docs/source/administration/config-settings.rst

 **True**: Allow team creation and account signup using email and password.

 **False**: Email signup is disabled.
-This limits signup to single sign-on services like OAuth or AD/LDAP.
+This limits signup to Single sign-on services like OAuth or AD/LDAP.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableSignUpWithEmail": true`` with options ``true`` and ``false``.                                                     |